-- A. Franchisors - Definition.
-For purposes of this subsection (h)(4)A. only, the term "business of franchising" means a trade or business which includes the granting of a license by the taxpayer (franchisor) of a trademark, trade name, or service mark, to market or use a product or service under such trademark, trade name, or service mark in accordance with methods and procedures prescribed by the taxpayer. - ii.
-The gross receipts of franchisors shall be computed pursuant to Section 956.1 of the Business and Tax Regulations Code, the other subsections of this regulation 2025-1, and any other regulations adopted under Section 956.1, except as otherwise provided by this subsection (h)(4)A. - iii.
+i.
+Definition.
+For purposes of this subsection (h)(4)A. only, the term "business of franchising" means a trade or business which includes the granting of a license by the taxpayer (franchisor) of a trademark, trade name, or service mark, to market or use a product or service under such trademark, trade name, or service mark in accordance with methods and procedures prescribed by the taxpayer.

+- ii.
+The gross receipts of franchisors shall be allocated to the City pursuant to Section 956.1 of the Business and Tax Regulations Code, the other subsections of this regulation 2025-1, and any other regulations adopted under Section 956.1, except as otherwise provided by this subsection (h)(4)A. - iii.
 The following gross receipts shall be attributed to the City if the franchisee's place of business is located in the City: - a.
 Fees received from the franchisee for national or regional advertising placed by the franchisor. - b.
 Fees received for providing administrative or advisory services. - c.
 Fees received for site investigation, selection, and acquisition of a place of business, or potential place of business, of the franchisee, or potential franchisee. - iv.
-Fees or royalties received for the use of the franchisor's trademark, trade name, or service mark or the right to market a product or service shall be attributed to the City if the franchisee's place of business is located in the City. - B. Motion Picture and Television Film Producers, Distributors, and Television Networks - i.
+Fees or royalties received for the use of the franchisor's trademark, trade name, or service mark or the right to market a product or service shall be attributed to the City if the franchisee's place of business is located in the City. - v.
+Nothing in this subsection (h)(4)A. changes whether or the extent to which gross receipts are allocated (Section 956.1) or apportioned (Section 956.2) under Sections 953.20 through 953.26 and Section 956(b) of the Business and Tax Regulations Code. - B. Motion Picture and Television Film Producers, Distributors, and Television Networks - i.
 In General.
-When a person in the business of producing or distributing motion picture, film, or television programming, or television commercials, whether broadcast or telecast through the public airwaves, by cable, direct or indirect satellite transmission, or any other means of communication, either through a network (including owned and affiliated stations) or through an affiliated, unaffiliated, or independent television broadcasting station has gross receipts from sources both within and without the City, the amount of gross receipts from sources within the City shall be determined pursuant to this subsection (h)(4)B. This subsection (h)(4)B. does not apply to a person that earns receipts from the provision of cable television services.
+When a person in the business of producing or distributing motion picture, film, or television programming, or television commercials, whether broadcast or telecast through the public airwaves, by cable, direct or indirect satellite transmission, or any other means of communication, either through a network (including owned and affiliated stations) or through an affiliated, unaffiliated, or independent television broadcasting station has gross receipts from sources both within and without the City, the amount of gross receipts allocated to the City shall be determined pursuant to this subsection (h)(4)B. This subsection (h)(4)B. does not apply to a person that earns receipts from the provision of cable television services.